wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getblockheader.md

 ---
-title: dash:getblockheader \[POST\]
+title: dash:getblockheader - Dash
-description: Gets a block header with a particular header hash from the local blockdatabase either as a JSON object or as a serialized block header.
+description: Example code for the dash:getblockheader json-rpc method. Сomplete guide on how to use dash:getblockheader json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters